NREL-Sienna/SiennaOps-Training/README.md

 # SiennaOps-Training

-1. Start a Julia REPL, by either clicking on the Julia icon in Windows or by typing `julia` and pressing enter in a Mac or Windows Terminal:
+1. Navigate to a new folder and start a Julia REPL, by either clicking on the Julia icon in Windows or by typing `julia` and pressing enter in a Mac or Windows Terminal:
 ```
 $ julia
                _